Currency banner with market chart and symbols

 The outlook for the US dollar largely depends on whether inflation data changes expectations around future Federal Reserve policy.

-The Fed is currently expected to hold interest rates at 3.75% at next week’s meeting, meaning near-term market direction will depend on whether inflation data strengthens or weakens the case for future rate cuts.
+The Fed is currently expected to hold its target range at 3.50–3.75% at next week’s meeting, meaning near-term market direction will depend on whether inflation data strengthens or weakens the case for future rate cuts.

 Key inflation expectations